NielsBeeker/rbac_gns3/README.md

 # rbac_gns3
-Working on a rbac implementation
+Working on a rbac implementation for gns3

 #About:

     src/db: Contains db for the project

     src/dependencies: Contains middleware for api

     src/endpoint: Contains functions for api's endpoint

     src/models: Contains class to use for the different functions

 #Todo:

--create little database manager for local project

--create database, table and fill it in local

--get user scope from db

--get user role from db

--get user deny scope from db

--add all user info to the token
+    add pytest to project and create unit test

 #Working:

--verify if role fits with endpoint

--verify if deny scopes fits with endpoint

--verify if scopes fits with endpoint

--get usage from endpoint
+    finish get_get_scope and get_post_scope
+    check scope matching

 #Done:
+    authentication:

--authenticate and create an encoded token throw a endpoint and return it
+        -create acces_token and return it

--get current user and decode its token
+        -get all information about user and put it in the token

--get deny scope from user, get role from user, get scope from user
+    verification:
+        -get request and return endpoint object related to the query -decode the token and get all information about -verify that the scope are matching with permission and role

 #Tested: